 FTAs negotiated outside the WTO, especially those initiated by powerful economies in the global North, tend to go much further.
 They often require countries to (a) patent plants or animals, (b) follow the rules of the Union for the Protection of New Plant Varieties (UPOV) to provide a patent-like system for seeds and/or (c) join the Budapest Treaty on the recognition of deposits of micro-organisms for the purpose of patent protection.
-These measures give strong monopoly powers to agribusiness companies at the expense of small and indigenous farming communities.
-For example, UPOV and patenting generally make it illegal for farmers to save, exchange or modify seeds from so-called protected varieties.
+These measures give strong monopoly powers to agribusiness corporations at the expense of small and indigenous farming communities.
+For example, both UPOV and patent laws generally make it illegal for farmers to save, exchange or modify seeds from so-called protected varieties.